the-modern-hypatia/blog/_pages/about.md

 image: false
 ---

-We are The Modern Hypatia, three unorthodox biomedical scientists with three very different stories to tell on the journey beyond academia.
+We are **The Modern Hypatia**, three unorthodox biomedical scientists with three very different stories to tell on the journey beyond academia.
 Even if we have chosen very different paths, there is something we still have in common: we are women in STEM.

-# A bit of context
+## A bit of context

-> The number of women in the STEM (science, technology, engineering and medicine) fields does not reach 30%.
+> The number of women in the STEM (science, technology, engineering and medicine) fields does not reach 30%.\
->
-> *UNESCO Institute for Statistics (2019)*
+>UNESCO Institute for Statistics (2019)

 Female researchers publish less, are paid less and are bound to precarious contracts more often than their male counterparts.
 [Gender bias](https://dictionary.apa.org/gender-bias) is bound to affect women in every working environment – science is not an exemption.